wmsmacdonald/delta-cache-browser/README.md

 ```bash
 npm test
 ```
 This command will open a browser page.
-Reload the page so that the service worker can install and the Mocha test suite will run.
+Then reload the page.
+Then, the service worker will install and the Mocha test suite will run.
 The service worker is automatically removed when the mocha test finishes.

 Open chrome://serviceworker-internals/ in chrome to debug or remove the service worker.